-- 6.24 The proposed dwelling would be three stories high and therefore has the potential to impact upon the amenities of those residents living nearby.
-To the north no.139 has an entrance door and associated window within it's facing flank wall.
+- 6.26 The proposed dwelling would be three stories high, albeit with a recessed second floor element, and therefore has the potential to impact upon the amenities of those residents living nearby.
+To the north no.139 has an entrance door and associated window within its facing flank wall.
 As these are located northwards of the development and are not primary windows the impact upon light received by these openings would be minimal.
 In terms of outlook, no.139 has a small rear garden from which the development would be visible and fairly imposing.
-However, the distance and angle of the new property would reduce any impact in this regard. - 6.25 To the west is no.137 which has an entrance door at first floor level accessed via a spiral staircase and a small high level window within its facing flank.
+However, the distance and angle of the new property would reduce any impact in this regard. - 6.27 To the west is no.137 which has an entrance door at first floor level accessed via a spiral staircase and a small high level window within its facing flank.
 These are not primary openings and therefore are not affected by the development.
 To the rear the property is served by a conservatory.
-It is conceded that the conservatory would lose some light and outlook as a result of the development, however the conservatory faces north and receives limited light at present.
-Furthermore, the identified impact upon the amenities of neighbouring residents is not outweighed by the potential flood risk/regeneration benefits as outlined above. - 6.26 In terms of overlooking, the front balcony faces south-east over an existing open grassed area and the frontage of properties on the opposite side of the road.
+It is conceded that the conservatory would lose some light and outlook as a result of the development; however the conservatory faces north and receives limited light at present.
+In this respect, the amended plans sought would significantly reduce the impact upon neighbours in terms of loss of outlook and light, as the removal of large section of building at second floor level would make it appear less imposing to residents.
+Moreover, the identified impact upon the amenities of neighbouring residents is not outweighed by the potential flood risk/regeneration benefits as outlined above.

+6.28 In terms of overlooking, the front balcony faces south-east over an existing open grassed area and the frontage of properties on the opposite side of the road.
 Therefore views would be limited to public areas only.
-The windows to the rear of the building have been designed to be high level or obscured to preserve existing resident's privacy.
+The windows to the rear of the building would serve the staircase and therefore would be at high level reducing overlooking concerns.